Preview:

 Becky: Yeah.

 Becky: Yeah.
 Absolutely.
-It was an average day, as, you know, most of our lessons (laughs) begin as an average day.
-But my husband had grilled some dinner for the family.
-Especially in the summertime, that’s pretty standard.
-He’ll grill something, and then I’ll handle the side dishes.
-And we’re going through our routine.
+It was an average day as, you know, most of our lessons begin as an average day.
+But my husband had grilled some dinner for the family, especially in the summertime.
+That’s pretty standard.
+He’ll grill something and then I’ll handle the side dishes.
+And we are going through our routine.
 This is just the division of labor in our family.
-And we all ate the dinner, and I’m thinking ahead to the dishes that I’ve got to do, but instead, I took a second and I looked up at him, and I said, “Thank you for grilling.”
-And it was as though the environment around us just softened a bit, because I acknowledged that even though the assumption in our family is that he will grill and I will make the corn or the rice, or I will, you know, do the dishes, that division of labor is more than just something we assume of each other.
+And we all ate the dinner and I’m thinking ahead to the dishes that I’ve gotta do.
+But instead I took a second and I looked up at him and I said, “Thank you for grilling.”
+And it was as though the environment around us just softened a bit because I acknowledged that even though the assumption in our family is that he will grill and I will make the corn or the rice or I will, you know, do the dishes.
+That division of labor is more than just something we assume of each other.
 It’s a way that we’re serving the family.
-And when I stopped for a second and told him thank you for that, I realized that this is something he does on a regular basis, and I’ve just not even been acknowledging it.
-I’ve been taking for granted his part.
+And when I stopped for a second and told him, thank you for that, I realized that this is something he does on a regular basis and I’ve just not even been acknowledging it.
+I’ve been taking for granted his heart.

-Becky: I’ll tell you, I actually prefer it that way because… (laughs)
+Becky: Okay.
+I’ll tell you I actually prefer it that way because (laughs).

-Jim: … but my, my beef skills are usually a little over the fried side.
+Jim: Well, I’m kind of, I think I’m offering my lack of skills here, but my, uh, my beef skills are usually a little over the fried side.

 Becky: Yeah.
 Because it, it’s not the result that matters.